planetree12/taboola-homework/question_2/README.md

    - Issue: Date is mutable and could be accidentally modified
    - Solution: Use immutable Instant to replace Date

+7. **Bad naming practice**

+   - Issue: Fields used the `m_` prefix (Hungarian notation), which is outdated and inconsistent with modern Java conventions
+   - Solution: Renamed all fields to follow standard Java naming conventions, removing the `m_` prefix

 ## Testing

 1. Compile the code: